mathiasdahl/git-cat/README.md

 an underscore.
 If you want to view the same file again, you will be asked if you want to overwrite the file in the temporary directory.

+## Surely magit can do this, right?

+Perhaps I didn't try hard enough, but I could get magit to list files in a bare repo.